-Instead of looking for a bike rental near Golden Gate Bridge, I would recommend going with one of the bike rental shops are close to Pier 39 Fisherman’s Wharf.
+Instead of looking for a bike rental near Golden Gate Bridge, I would recommend going with one of the bike rental shops close to Pier 39 Fisherman’s Wharf.
 Ferries will either return back to Pier 39 or the Ferry Building, a little more than a mile away.
 You will have more flexibility if you are willing to go back to the Ferry Building, it will just be a little farther ride back to return the bike.

 The bike ride starts out flat through some streets and parks.
 It is not just a straight shot.
 There are some signs but it is easy to get lost.
 Well, at least we did.
 I couldn’t look at the map and ride my bike at the same time so I decided I would follow signs and the crowds.
 Well, we missed the turn to go up the hill and ended up riding to basically the bottom of the bridge.
 It wasn’t a total loss, we stumbled upon a great Golden Gate bridge viewpoint and got some great pictures.